-- 1. Foremen act as the main channel for complaints.
+1. Foremen act as the main channel for complaints.
 They are always available on the construction sites.
 However, complaints raised to him/her are mostly verbal.
-Thus, s/he should document all received grievances in writing form using a fixed serial number that the complainant should be informed about to be able to follow up on the complaint - 2.
-Hotline: 129 is the hotline in Regions Gas (Regas). - 3.
-The SDO within the LDC and EGAS - 4.
-Trustworthy people, community leaders and NGOs/CDAs will be an appropriate channel to guide petitioner about the various tiers of grievances, particularly, in rural areas.
+Thus, s/he should document all received grievances in a written form using a fixed serial number which should be shared with the complainant to be able to follow up on the complaint

+- 2. Hotline: 129 is the hotline in Egypt Gas. - 3.
+The SDO of Egypt Gas and EGAS

+7.2.12.5 Trustworthy people, community leaders and NGOs/CDAs will be an appropriate channel to guide petitioner about the various tiers of grievances, particularly, in rural areas.
+Response to grievances